francescov1/facebook-event-scraper/README.md

 }
 ```

-The scrapeEvent function returns a Promise with the scraped event data.
+The scrape methods return a Promise with the scraped event data.
 See below for an example of the event data, or [see the type definition here](https://github.com/francescov1/facebook-event-scraper/blob/master/src/types.ts#L3).

 ```json
 {